 This is a course designed to teach the statistical tools used in business analysis including, but not limited to the following topics: descriptive statistics- tabular, graphic, and numerical methods; probability; distributions; and regressions.
-Prerequisite: Grade of "C-" or higher in MA 124/124I or a higher level math course.
+Prerequisite: Grade of "C-" or higher in MA 130 or a higher level math course and a grade of "C-" or higher in BU 252.
+A grade of "C-" or higher in MA 200 shall satisfy this course requirement for graduation.